yohannes911/select2/doc/select2.md

     Thread-9 could not push objects till
     Thread-10 popped 55

-The demo later might be enchanced in order to print messages out in order.
+The demo later might be enchanced in order to print messages out in order which itself might be a demo for `select2`.

 TODO